tav/gitfund/mvp/app/page/gitfund.md

 * Unlike most crowdfunding sites, who tend to take a 5% cut, we will be charging 0% platform fee so that projects will get as much of the money as possible.

-* Given that most open source projects are run by volunteers and lack a legal entity to disburse funds, GitFund will directly support disbursing funds to multiple collaborators.
+* Given that most open source projects are run by volunteers and lack a legal entity to disburse funds, GitFund will directly support disbursements to multiple collaborators.

 * Help make GitFund happen by chipping in as an [individual donor](/back.gitfund)VAR-AVAILABLE-SLOT

+* Help spread the word by sharing/upvoting this.
+Thanks!

 ### Why GitFund?